Patrick Smyth (runner)

-Patrick Smyth (born August 6, 1986) is an American long distance runner.
+Patrick Smyth (born August 6, 1986) is an American long distance runner from Salt Lake City.
+He had retired in 2020, but came back to competition in 2023.

 College career

 Smyth was a seven-time All-American and three-time Big East Conference champion.
 While at the University of Notre Dame he set a 10,000-meter school record of 28:25.85 and ranked 11th at the 2008 NCAA Championships in cross-country.
+He also finished 4th nationally in the 10,000-meter race.

 International career

 Smyth competed in the 2010 IAAF World Cross Country Championships and the 2015 IAAF World Cross Country Championships.

-He was also the 2013 XTERRA trail running champion.
+He was also the 2013, 2014, and 2015 XTERRA trail running champion.

+Smyth earned a team bronze medal, and finished 8th individually, at the 2017 World Mountain Running Championships.